Jump to Content

 Among the nearly 1800 interns at Lung Hwa were men and women from all professions and backgrounds.
 Although spirits were high during the first season at the camp, morale worsened during the winter--food became scarce and poorer in quality and the stoves which the Japanese installed on each floor of the ten dormitories were never lit.
 The cubicles they occupied were 4`8 by 22' long.
 Despite the difficult conditions they encountered at the camp, the Clarkes and their fellow inmates managed to maintain a high level of personal development which is reflected in the many activities enjoyed at the camp: lectures, plays, musical productions and many other kinds of intellectual stimulation.
 One of the most amusing highlights of their stay was the development of a game called Dictionary Please.
 Because of their limited reading material, the Clarkes designed a game which relied only upon the dictionary they brought with them and their active imaginations.
 The game was so successful that it became a partial livelihood following their return to America in 1946.

-Scope and Content
+Scope and Contents

-Reference Materials
+Separated Materials

 1. Palmer, J.P.: Jade Spring Books; London, 1967.

-2. The Encyclopedia Sinica Couling, Samuel Kelly & Walsh; Shanghai, 1917.
+2. The Encyclopaedia Sinica Couling, Samuel Kelly & Walsh; Shanghai, 1917.

-3. Thiel, albert W.R.: Chinese Pottery and Stoneware Thos. nelson & Sons; N.Y., N.D.
+3. Thiel, Albert W.R.: Chinese Pottery and Stoneware Thos.
+Nelson & Sons; N.Y., N.D.

 4. Goette, John: Jade Lore Kelly & Walsh; Shanghai, 1936.